 The Galileo E5 signal is centred on 1 191.795 MHz and is generated with an AltBOC modulation of side-band sub-carrier rate of 15.345 MHz.
 This scheme provides two side lobes.

-The lower side lobe of Galileo E5 is called the Galileo E5a signal, and provides a second signal (dual frequency reception) for the open service (OS), including navigation data messages.
+The lower side lobe of Galileo E5 signal is called Galileo E5a, and provides a second signal (for dual frequency reception) to the open service (OS), also including navigation data messages.

-The E5a signal is an open access signal transmitted in the E5 band that includes a data channel and a pilot (or dataless) channel.
+The E5a signal is an open access signal that includes a data channel and a pilot (or dataless) channel.

-The side upper lobe of Galileo E5 is called the Galileo E5b signal, and provides both an Open Service (OS) and “Safety-of-Life” (SoL) service, including a navigation message with a sophisticated integrity information message.
+The upper side lobe of Galileo E5 signal is called Galileo E5b, providing an additional component to the Open Service (OS).

-The E5b signal is an open access signal transmitted in the E5 band that includes a data channel and a pilot (or dataless) channel.
+The E5b signal is an open access signal band that includes a data channel and a pilot (or dataless) channel.

-The power spectral density of the AltBOC signal is given below:
+The power spectral density of the Galileo E5 AltBOC signal is given by:

 where: